lewagon/rails-templates/README.md

 Quickly generate a rails app with the default [Wagon](https://www.lewagon.com) configuration using [Rails Templates](http://guides.rubyonrails.org/rails_application_templates.html).

 ⚠️ The following templates have been made for Rails 6.
-If you use Rails 7, please use the [`rails-7` branch templates](https://github.com/lewagon/rails-templates/tree/rails-7)
+If you use Rails 7, please refer to the [`rails-7` branch templates](https://github.com/lewagon/rails-templates/tree/rails-7)

 ## Minimal